MFaizan18/GlobeIndex/README.md

 ## 14) visualization

+To visualize the final global index, the script plots a graph showing how the index has evolved over time.
+This plot provides a clear and intuitive view of the global market trends captured by the index.

 ```python
 To visualize the final global index, the script plots a graph showing how the index has evolved over time.
 This # Plotting
 plt.figure(figsize=(14, 8))